2022 Website Trends: Goal Alignment with Ishaan Shakunt

 The second piece of tech that I'm seeing on the website that I prefer is anything that helps let people reach your goal.
 If it's scheduling a call, some people are doing great job with chat bot.
 Some people are using really good form conversions, call schedulers.

 It's just reducing a lot of friction between coming to the website and then taking the action that you had to take.

 The third one, I think everyone's used this by now, but something like Microsoft Clarity or Hotjar just to look at who is coming to your website, how are they behaving?
 And I don't think a lot of people look at those as much as they should.

 Even if you're not in a CRO position.
 If you're in product marketing, look at how people are behaving.
 Look at where people are clicking.

 If you're in performance marketing, look at the audience that you're bringing.
 How are they performing versus a different audience?
 Just sit there grab a cup of coffee and just watch recordings on the website.

-Tell us more about Spear Growth and how to improve B2B SaaS pipeline and revenue
+Tell us more about Spear Growth

 The companies that benefit the most from working with us are companies in the growth stage looking to scale.
 There's a lot of chaos and that needs to be managed right?

 If it's in the performance marketing, we have scaled like crazy repeatedly, we know where things break.

 For SEO, we don't have a lockin at all.
 So if you're looking to scale something, you want to keep your content in-house, you have web devs at that point of time.
 If you need an extra push, extra support from an SEO standpoint, that's again where we come in, we just come in, we give that extra push and there's no retainer.